Education in China: Compulsory education law

+In 2001, the Chinese government initiated the "Two exemptions and one subsidy plan".
+Students from poor families receiving compulsory education in rural areas are exempted from miscellaneous fees and book fees, and boarding students are gradually subsidized for living expenses.
+In 2007, all rural students receiving compulsory education from poor families enjoyed the policy of two exemptions and one subsidy, totaling about 50 million students.
+Starting in 2017, two exemptions and one subsidy under the urban-rural unified system will be implemented.

 Basic education

-China's basic education involves pre-school, nine-year compulsory education from elementary to junior high school, standard senior high school education, special education for disabled children, and education for illiterate people.
+China's basic education involves pre-school (around 3 years), nine-year compulsory education from elementary to junior high school, standard senior high school education, special education for disabled children, and education for illiterate people.

 China has over 200 million elementary and high school students, who, together with pre-school children, account for one sixth of the total population.
 For this reason, the Central Government has prioritized basic education as a key field of infrastructure construction and educational development.

 In recent years, senior high school education has developed steadily.
 In 2004 enrollment was 8.215 million, 2.3 times that of 1988.
 Gross national enrollment in senior high schools has reached 43.8 percent, still lower than that of other developed countries.

 The government has created a special fund to improve conditions in China's elementary and high schools, for new construction, expansion, and the re-building of run-down structures.
 Per-capita educational expenditure for elementary and high school students has grown greatly, teaching and research equipment, books, and documents being updated and renewed every year.

-Government's aim for the development of China's basic education system is to approach or attain the level of moderately developed countries by 2010.
+The government's aim for the development of China's basic education system is to approach or attain the level of moderately developed countries by 2010.

-Graduates of China's primary and secondary schools test highly in both basic skills and critical thinking skills; however, due to poor health, rural students often drop out or lag in achievement.
+Graduates of China's primary and secondary schools test highly in both basic skills and critical thinking skills; however, due to poor health, rural students often drop out or lack in achievement.